videah/refsheep/content/otter/index.md

 {{ nsfwdescription(path="content/otter/nsfw.toml") }}

-{% card(title="intro") %}
+{% card(title="Intro") %}

 Spencer is an otter!
-He is often found in no clothing at all as a disney nude but can wear any sort of clothing.
-If he's in clothes, they're not likely to be anything above smart/business casual and is likely still going to include open toed sandals.
+Spencer has been married to his Lovely Lizard husband Spiral (A.k.a TheSpiralAim) since 2019.
+Since their marriage he's lived in the east Valley of the Sun.
+He works as a software Engineer primarily in software testing.
+He was born and raised in the PNW; he's worked as a lifeguard and was a non-competitive swimmer and took his time to get through higher education.
 {% end %}

+{% card(title="Clothes?") %}

+Spencer is often found in no clothing at all.
+If he's wearing clothes, they're not likely to be anything above smart/business casual and is likely still going to include open toed sandals.
+The only type of swimwear he'd consider wearing is a pair of jammers
+{% end %}

 {% card(title="Eyes 👀") %}

-Otter has the most common form of heterocromia, but it's completely optional to include.
+Spencer has the most common form of heterocromia! but it's completely optional to include.
 His eyes are primarily gray and if desired, can include a green accent.
 If your going to include the accent, it should be as either an inner circle, or the top inner quadrant of each eye
 {% end %}